-- 5. Select a keyword blocking option: - Per Schedule.
-Turn on keyword blocking according to ta schedule that you set.
-(See Schedule When to Block Internet Sites and Services on page 53.) - Always.
-Turn on keyword blocking all the time, independent of the Schedule screen. - 6.
-In the keyword field, enter a keyword or domain that you want to block.
+- Select a keyword blocking option: - Per Schedule.
+Turn on keyword blocking according to a schedule that you set.
+(See Schedule When to Block Internet Sites and Services on page 56.) - Always.
+Turn on keyword blocking all the time, independent of the Schedule screen. - In the Type keyword or domain name here field, enter a keyword or domain that you want to block.